Mr-Wood-CS/Computing_Science_Scotland/docs/BGE/S2/Intro_to_Python/Intro_to_Python.md

 <script>
   document.getElementById("readTextButton").addEventListener("click", function() {
     var text = "Inputs.
 The input() command allows us to enter some text into our program.
-We can combine input() with other commands.For example: print, open bracket,input,open bracket“What is your name?”, closed bracket, closed bracket"
+We can combine input() with other commands.For example: print, open bracket,input,open bracket“What is your name?”, closed bracket"
     ; // Replace with the text you want to be read var speech = new SpeechSynthesisUtterance(text);
     window.speechSynthesis.speak(speech);